Scott-Morgan-Foundation/planning_and_integration/design/architecture/readme.md

 ![smf-logo](../../images/smf-logo.png)
-# Data Design
+# Architecture

-This section contains architecture principle and designs to be used  across the integration solutions.
+This section contains architecture principles and designs to be used  across the integration solutions.

 <hr>